Prutserdt/dotfiles/README.md

 The applications needed to run my i3 config can be found in *./config/applications.md*.

+## The dotfiles command and how to manage this bare GitHub repo
 ### Commit and push to the repo: `dotfiles`
 If one or more of the files of this repo are changed on a local machine, then this bare GitHub repository can be updated by a single command:
 ```